A. Ritter Mineral Water Cincinnati

 There is very little historical information for Anthony Ritter.
-The 1850 U.S. Federal Census report said he was German while the 1860 and 1870 census reports say he was French.
-His parents were both foreign-born and most records state that Anthony was born around 1810.
+The 1850 U.S. Federal Census report said he was German, while the 1860 and 1870 census reports say he was French.
+His parents were foreign-born, and most records state that Anthony was born around 1810.
 We see him first listed in 1842 in Cincinnati with ‘tavern, 13th Street at the corner of Walnut’ next to his name.
-There was also a listing that year for Charles G. Ritter who ran a local boarding house.
-This could have been his father who was listed as early as 1819 as a confectioner and baker at 13 Lower Market Street in Cincinnati.
-Right next door, at 11 Lower Market Street, was Louisa Ritter who was a Milliner.
+There was also a listing that year for Charles G. Ritter, who ran a local boarding house.
+This could have been his father, who was listed as early as 1819 as a confectioner and baker at 13 Lower Market Street in Cincinnati.
+Next door, at 11 Lower Market Street, was Louisa Ritter, a Milliner.
 Probably husband and wife.

-In the 1850 census, Anthony’s wife was named Catherine and she was 31 years old.
-They had four daughters; Catharine 8, Margaret 6, Louisa 4, and Francisca Ritter 2.
-There are other records that list Anthony Ritter in the mineral water business up until the early 1870s.
-In September 1862, Ritter enlisted for service in the military Union cause at the age of 52.
+In the 1850 census, Anthony’s wife was named Catherine, and she was 31 years old.
+They had four daughters; Catharine, 8, Margaret, 6, Louisa, 4, and Francisca Ritter, 2.
+Other records list Anthony Ritter in the mineral water business until the early 1870s.
+In September 1862, Ritter enlisted for service in the military Union cause at 52.
 His rank was a private in Infantry Company F. He mustered out on October 2, 1862.

 Support: Reference to The American Pontiled Soda Database Project, Tod von Mechow